Chart Color Schemes

 Housing

-Greenwith is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Greenwith is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-In Greenwith, as per the latest Census evaluation, 97.2% of dwellings were houses with the remaining 2.8% comprising semi-detached homes, apartments, and other types.
-This contrasts with Adelaide metro's figures which showed 0% houses and 0% other dwellings.
-Home ownership in Greenwith stood at 30.7%, with mortgaged properties at 50.2% and rented dwellings at 19.1%.
-The median monthly mortgage repayment was $1,621, aligning with Adelaide metro's average, while the median weekly rent was $320.
-Nationally, Greenwith's mortgage repayments were lower than the Australian average of $1,863 and rents were substantially below the national figure of $375.
+Greenwith's dwelling structures, as per the latest Census, consisted of 97.2% houses and 2.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Greenwith stood at 30.7%, with 50.2% of dwellings under mortgage, and 19.1% rented out.
+The median monthly mortgage repayment was $1,621, while the median weekly rent was $320.
+Compared to national averages, Greenwith's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing